 Proposal line items are added to a programmatic proposal and are similar to delivery line items in Ad Manager.
-They contain delivery details, including information like impressions, start and end times, and targeting.
+They contain delivery details, including information like impression goal or quantity, start and end times, and targeting.

 - Custom fields